cstenkamp/MastersThesisText/pandoc_markdown_base/5_2_discussion.md

     * Uhhhm ist es nicht scheißegal ob der ursprüngliche space metrisch (MDS) ist oder nicht, wenn letztlich EBENNICHT nur das koordinatensystem gedreht wird sondern die rankings für die einzelnen word-directions genutzt werden?! weil ob das metrisch ist oder nicht ist doch komplett unabhängig davon obs ursprünglisch metrisch war?!
     * Gärdenfors basically said we could build a CS with "Dimensionality Reduction from the high-dimensional input (neurons) eg using MDS into a euclidian space, and then geometric reasoning on that" including some examples of kinds of reasoning, so actually the exact algorithm \cite{Derrac2015} did was extremely naheliegend (put some obvious NLP modelling to that like \cite{Turney2010} explained and you're pretty much exactly at their algorithm)
     * ....but even more reason to make me think that it may have been their error to keep the enforcement that the MDS-result must be a euclidian space, when afterwards they have the additional step of using their rankings anyway! (...which btw brings me to the question what that does to distances?!)
+    * Gärdnefors already said stuff like "Dimensionality Reduction from the high-dimensional input (neurons) eg using MDS into a euclidian space, and then geometric reasoning on that" including some examples of kinds of reasoning, so actually the exact algorithm \cite{Derrac2015} did was extremely naheliegend (put some obvious NLP modelling to that like \cite{Turney2010} explained and you're pretty much exactly at their algorithm)
+        * ....but even more reason to make me think that it may have been their error to keep the enforcement that the MDS-result must be a euclidian space, when afterwards they have the additional step of using their rankings anyway! (...which btw brings me to the question what that does to distances?!)

 * We say we're dealing with POINTS but we're constantly doing cosine similarity, isn't the important difference between points and vectors that cosine would be relevant for vectors, but euclidian(/..) distance for points?!
     * We're always concerned with points, not with vectors!!! gucken was das für auswirkungen hat!!!
 (AUCH: points, not convex regions (like CS SHOULD be))